Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

 #### Responses

-The response of this endpoint service request contains the "Task<object>" that returns the value for the resetting the user's password.
+The response of this endpoint service request contains the **Task<object>** that returns the value for the resetting the user's password.

 #### Response headers-JSON
 |Header|Value|